Approximating Fixpoints of Approximated Functions

 \subsection{MDP Sampling}

-We now turn our attention to our main application, approximating the optimal value functions of MDPs in a model-based reinforcement learning setting.
-We will show that dampened Mann iteration on the Bellman operators of sampled MDPs always almost surely converges to the optimal value function for any Mann-Kleene scheme, even though the requirements on the corresponding function sequence derived above are not necessarily met.
+We now come to our main application: approximating the optimal value functions of MDPs in a model-based reinforcement learning setting.
+We show that dampened Mann iteration on the Bellman operators of sampled MDPs always almost surely converges to the optimal value function for any Mann-Kleene scheme, even though the requirements on the corresponding function sequence derived above are not necessarily met.